core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 by accepting requests that carry the Proxy-Scheme option.
-If it is to be a well-behaved as a proxy, the device should then check whether it recognizes the name indicated in Uri-Host as one of its own (as it should if no Proxy-Scheme option accompanied it), <!-- without 7252 explicitly mandating that -->
+If it is to be a well-behaved as a proxy, the device should then check whether it recognizes the name indicated in Uri-Host as one of its own (as it should if no Proxy-Scheme option accompanied it). <!-- without 7252 explicitly mandating that -->
+If the name is not recognized, it should reject the request with 5.05 (Proxying Not Supported) -- unless, of course, it implements forward proxy functionality exceeding the same-host proxy.
+If the name is recognized,
-reject the request with 5.05 when it is not recognized, and otherwise process it as it would process a request coming in on that protocol (which, for many hosts, is the same as if the option were absent completely).
+it should process the request as it would process a request coming in on the indicated protocol (which, for many hosts, is the same as if the option were absent completely).

 A server can indicate support for same-host proxying (or any kind of proxying, really)